When Can A Baby Sleep With A Stuffed Animal? A Sleep Specialist Explains

 However, around 3 months of age, the rate of SIDS deaths nosedives, and stuffed animals can tentatively join the slumber party.
 (Keep in mind though that the AAP still recommends holding off until the baby is a year old.)

-That said, Dr. Lewin notes that sometimes kids prefer non-fluffy items.
+That said, Lewin notes that sometimes kids prefer non-fluffy items.
 “We will sometimes see kids who are more obsessed with LEGO pieces or something not as cuddly,” he notes.
 “Having that in bed with them so they can manipulate it is fine.”
-However, do not let children sleep with any toys that are small enough to pose a choking hazard.
+But don’t let children sleep with any toys that are small enough to pose a choking hazard.